junxit/us-congress-bills-116/bill.md

 - **(a)** *Findings* The House of Representatives finds the following:
   - **(1)** Artificial intelligence and automation will present significant challenges to workers in affected industries due to the automating of some routine and repetitive tasks, but will also create additional employment opportunities.
-  - **(2)** Closing the artificial intelligence talent gap in the short- and medium-term will require a targeted approach to identifying and filling roles that require the skills to build and work with artificial intelligence systems.
+  - **(2)** Closing the artificial intelligence talent gap in the short and medium-term will require a targeted approach to identifying and filling roles that require the skills to build and work with artificial intelligence systems.
   - **(3)** The United States should take a leadership role in the artificial intelligence-driven economy by filling the artificial intelligence talent gap and preparing United States workers for the jobs of the future, including by prioritizing inclusivity and equal opportunity.
   - **(4)** Departments and agencies of the Federal Government are increasingly using data to administer benefits, assess outcomes, and fulfill other mission-critical activities.
-  - **(5)** Effectively creating, managing, and implementing artificial intelligence-related research and development grants will require technical expertise.
+  - **(5)** Effectively creating, managing, and implementing artificial intelligence related research and development grants will require technical expertise.
   - **(6)** Departments and agencies of the Federal Government will need to be able to recruit employees with technical expertise.
   - **(7)** Lifelong learning and skill acquisition can increase flexibility with respect to career opportunities.
   - **(8)** The United States will need to be able to attract the best artificial intelligence researchers and computer scientists from around the world to work in the United States.
-- **(b)** *Matters To consider*
+- **(b)** *Matters to consider*
   - **(1)** *Education* It is the sense of the House of Representatives that the national competitiveness of the United States in artificial intelligence would benefit from—
     - **(A)** increased funding for Federal programs that support science, technology, engineering, mathematics, and computer science education;
     - **(B)** grant programs that continue funding the integration of ethics courses and modules into science, engineering, and computer science curricula;